2024 Victorian Landcare awards

 - Landcare grands supported threatened species and communities by protecting and connecting Victorian Volcanic Plain remnants, restoring Buloke woodlands and enhancing habitat for Murray crayfish, Southern Brown banicoot and Lace Monitor.

-Victorian Landcare facilitator program - 2023 outcomes
+Victorian Landcare Facilitator Program - 2023 outcomes

-The Victorian Landcare facilitator program funds 80 part-time Landcare facilitators, employed directly by networks, groups, and other organisations.
+The Victorian Landcare Facilitator Program funds 80 part-time Landcare facilitators, employed directly by networks, groups, and other organisations.
 Landcare facilitators help environmental volunteers protect, enhance and restore the environments.

 80 part-time Landcare facilitator positions